KYDronePilot/hdfm/README.md

 ### Libraries

-The following python libraries are required and will likely need to be installed (pip install 'library'):
+The following python libraries are required and will need to be installed (pip install 'library'):

  * Tkinter
  * Pillow (PIL, Python Imaging Library)